tomazcebul/MK60e5-Standalone/README.md

 ## Disclaimer

 For informational purposes only.
-Please read the **License** and do your own dilligence and research.
+Please read the **License** and do your own due dilligence and research.